integratop/gitlab-org-charts-mirror/doc/installation/upgrade.md

    [GitLab documentation archives](https://docs.gitlab.com/archives/) to access older versions of the documentation.
 1. Perform a [backup](../backup-restore/_index.md).

-## Upgrade GitLab
+## Upgrade a GitLab Helm chart instance

-To upgrade GitLab:
+To upgrade a GitLab Helm chart instance:

 1. Consider [turning on maintenance mode](https://docs.gitlab.com/administration/maintenance_mode/) during the upgrade to restrict users from write operations to help not disturb any workflows.